nirjal/angular-demo/README.md

 # angular-demo

 To run this application, you need to have http-server installed.
-You can install it as a node packet
+You can install it using node.

   $npm install http-server